 - Killing opposing towers also rewards players with gold and helps them progress further into their lane.

 - A jungle lies between these lanes, filled with neutrally-aligned creeps that grant gold and experience similar to lane creeps.
 Character who rely primarily on killing neutral creeps for gold and experience are called junglers.

 - Killing an enemy player grants a bounty of gold and experience.
-It also makes the enemy lose some of their gold and takes them out of the action while they wait to respawn, both of which stunts your enemy’s growth.
-Some teams will shuffle heroes into other lanes and launch surprise attacks onto enemy heroes to get kills, which is called ganking.
+It also makes the enemy lose some of their gold and takes them out of the action while they wait to respawn, both of which stunts their growth.
+Most teams will shuffle heroes into other lanes and launch surprise attacks onto enemy heroes to get kills, which is called ganking.

 Once they reach the end of a lane, players have the option of destroying the opposing team’s barracks for that lane.
 Destroying a barracks makes your team’s creeps stronger, so teams almost always opt to destroy barracks.
 After the barracks is two more towers, and then the Ancient itself.
 Destroy those towers, down the Ancient, and the game is won.

 Runes: These buffs spawn in the river every two minutes, placing a single rune at one of two locations.
 The randomized rune’s color dictates its powers.

 - Blue runes grant double damage on basic attacks for 45 seconds.

 - Red runes grant maximum movement speed for 30 seconds and make the hero immune to slowing effects.

 - Yellow runes create two illusions of the hero that collects the rune.
 These illusions are under the player's control.